Introduction

 Officials should consider testing the clarity of GOGs with government and non-government stakeholders prior to their release.

 Before new or revised grant opportunity guidelines are published, entities must follow the process for the release of new and revised grant opportunity guidelines.
+More information on this process is available below.

 CCEs

-At a minimum, grant guidelines must include an explanation of the purposes, expected outcomes and objectives of the CCE grant; an outline of the application and assessment processes; and the entity’s operation and governance arrangements in relation to the CCE grant.
+At a minimum, CCE grant guidelines must include an explanation of the purposes, expected outcomes and objectives of the CCE grant; an outline of the application and assessment processes; and the entity’s operation and governance arrangements in relation to the CCE grant.

 Releasing new or revised grant opportunity guidelines